itslychee/config/README.md

 ## Notes
-- I use systemd user for managing some processes (a.k.a `systemctl --user ...`), so you will have to enable lingering (`loginctl enable-linger $USER`) for processes to autostart on login.
+- I use systemd's user manager for some processes, so you will have to enable lingering (`loginctl enable-linger $USER`) for processes to autostart on login.
 - You will have to refresh the font cache on root-level (`fc-cache -fr`) so Bitmap fonts won't sporadically mess up in rendering.

 ## Bugs
 - Flameshot sometimes doesn't start up, check this out later
-- Bitmap onts sometimes mess up, for more in detail check out [Notes](###Notes)
+- Bitmap onts sometimes mess up, for more in detail check above